netzwerg/gradle-release-plugin/README.md

-  push = false // 'true' would e.g. be useful when triggering the release task on a CI server versionSuffix = '-SNAPSHOT' // '.DEV' or '' (empty) could be useful alternatives tagPrefix = 'v' // 'r' or '' (empty) could be useful alternatives }
+  push = false // 'true' would e.g. be useful when triggering the release task on a CI server versionSuffix = '-SNAPSHOT' // '.DEV' or '' (empty) could be useful alternatives tagPrefix = 'v' // 'r' or '' (empty) could be useful alternatives pushToBranchPrefix = null // empty or null results in pushing to current branch
+                            // nonempty creates new branch before push with name format: "$pushToBranchPrefix-$version-$versionSuffix"
+}
 ```